 South Africa's core inflation, which excludes prices of food, non-alcoholic beverages, fuel and energy, was at 3.3% year-on-year in January of 2021, the same as in December.
 On a monthly basis, core inflation fell to 0.1% from 0.2% in December. source: Statistics South Africa

 Core Inflation Rate in South Africa averaged 4.82 percent from 2009 until 2021, reaching an all time high of 8.30 percent in May of 2009 and a record low of 2.90 percent in January of 2011.
 This page provides the latest reported value for - South Africa Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Core Inflation Rate in South Africa is expected to be 4.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in South Africa to stand at 4.50 in 12 months time.
-In the long-term, the South Africa Core Inflation Rate is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Core Inflation Rate in South Africa is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Core Inflation Rate in South Africa to stand at 3.70 in 12 months time.
+In the long-term, the South Africa Core Inflation Rate is projected to trend around 4.00 percent in 2022 and 4.30 percent in 2023, according to our econometric models.